connexcs/docs/docs/creating-ivr.md

 # Creating an IVR Setup

-You can create an Interactive Voice Response (IVR) setup when you want to let callers call a DID number, press a key on the keypad, and get routed to different SIP addresses, PSTN numbers, internal DIDs, IVRs, conference bridges, groups, and Class 5 applications, based on the key they press.
+You can create an Interactive Voice Response (IVR) setup when you want to let callers call an extension number, press a key on the keypad, and get routed to different SIP addresses, PSTN numbers, internal extension numbers, IVRs, conference bridges, groups, and Class 5 applications, based on the key they press.

 !!! question "How does the IVR setup route calls?"
     When you create an IVR setup, you specify a 1:1 mapping for all the possible keys on the keypad (0, 1, 2, 3, 4, 5, 6, 7, 8, 9, * (asterisk), and # (hash)).
 When the caller presses a key, the IVR setup analyzes the input provided by the caller, and routes the call to the appropriate destination.